inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 5. Open the settings window by clicking on :menuselection:`Settings --> Options`.

-6. Select the :guilabel:`CRS` tab of the options menu.
+6. Select the :guilabel:`CRS` tab from the options menu.

 .. image:: /static/training/socialisation/016_crs.*
    :align: center